 The four key areas of DBT are:

-- Mindfulness: The core of DBT is centered around mindfulness, and it helps patients to accept the emotions they feel when they challenge habits or beliefs, and by confronting upsetting or traumatic situations.
+The core of DBT is centered around mindfulness, and it helps patients to accept the emotions they feel when they challenge habits or beliefs, and by confronting upsetting or traumatic situations.
 While mindfulness is a derivative of Buddhist views, DBT does not contain any religious elements.
 Therapists will urge their patients to practice mindfulness in a way that they become much more self-aware of their environment.

-- Interpersonal Effectiveness: This portion involves how patients interact with those around them and in their relationships.
+This portion involves how patients interact with those around them and in their relationships.
 They are taught how to ask for what they need, how to say no, and how to deal with interpersonal conflict.

-- Distress Tolerance: This involves tolerating, accepting, and finding meaning through the stress and interruptions in our lives.
+This involves tolerating, accepting, and finding meaning through the stress and interruptions in our lives.
 These can include stressful events such as the death of a relative, loss of employment, or illness.
 The person will be taught how to accept an event of this magnitude without judging the situation.
 The objective of distress tolerance is to develop the ability to be aware of an adverse event without it becoming overwhelming and challenging their inner peace.

-- Emotional Regulation: Emotional regulation aims to teach those in recovery how to identify, regulate, and feel emotions without it overwhelming them to the point that it triggers impulsive behavior.
+Emotional regulation aims to teach those in recovery how to identify, regulate, and feel emotions without it overwhelming them to the point that it triggers impulsive behavior.
 For those who are suicidal or struggle with a borderline personality disorder, this element teaches them to regulate the intense emotions they experience, such as anger, frustration, depression, and anxiety.

 Dialectical behavior therapy is used to treat various mental health conditions, such as borderline personality disorder, anxiety, depression, eating disorders, suicidal tendencies, and substance use disorders.
 In addition, it is powerful enough for any condition that a person wants to improve their mindfulness, distress tolerance, interpersonal effectiveness, and emotional regulation.

+Dialectical behavior therapy is mainly effective due to some individuals inability to cope with life.
+DBT preaches the required skills to function successfully in life.
 It offers real-life techniques to improve skills with clinical support, which allows people to continue improving their skills.

 For those motivated to change, this form of therapy is highly effective.
 It has been proven so in several cases for those coming from diverse backgrounds in terms of gender, age, sexual orientation, and ethnicity.
 Extensive research has validated its effectiveness.